pepmartinez/keuss/README.md

 **Stats** provides counters and metrics on queues, shared among keuss clients.
 So far, only 'elements inserted' and 'elements got' are maintained.
 Two options are provided:
 * *mem*: very simple in-process, memory based
 * *redis*: backed by redis hashes.
 Modifications are buffered in memory and flushed every 100ms
+* *mongo*: backed by mongodb usnig one object per queue inside a singel collection.
+Modifications are buffered in memory and flushed every 100ms

 ### How all fits together
 * *Queues*, or rather clients to individual queues, are created using a *backend* as factory